mKeRix/room-assistant/docs/guide/installation.md

 ## Running with NodeJS

+### Recommended for...

+Dedicated or resource-limited computers, like Raspberry Pis.
+Has least overhead but may conflict with other services, particularly those based on different versions of Node.js.

 ### Requirements

 Please make sure you have either NodeJS 14.x or NodeJS 12.x installed.
 The version provided by Raspbian by default is outdated.